How to watch Esports World Cup 2026: full guide

 Format and prize pool

-The Esports World Cup 2026 carries a record $75 million total prize pool, up from $71.5 million in 2025.
-The headline allocations confirmed by the organizers are clear.
+The Esports World Cup 2026 carries a record total prize pool north of $70 million, up from 2025.
+The headline allocations are clear even where the exact totals vary between sources.

-The EWC Club Championship distributes $30 million across the top 24 clubs, with the winning club receiving $7 million.
-The Club Championship is the umbrella standing that rewards multi-game club performance across the seven weeks.
-To take the trophy a club must also win at least one Game Championship outright, which has reshaped how the multi-game clubs approach roster building.
-Individual Game Championships carry their own dedicated prize pools, awarded per tournament: PUBG Mobile and the Mobile Legends: Bang Bang Mid Season Cup top the table at $3 million each, while Counter-Strike 2, Valorant, Call of Duty: Black Ops 7, Apex Legends, Rainbow Six Siege, Dota 2, League of Legends, and PUBG: Battlegrounds each carry $2 million.
-The remainder is allocated to Club and Player Awards, including per-tournament MVP awards and the Jafonso Award, given to a player or club that wins a Game Championship after advancing from a Last Chance Qualifier.
+The EWC Club Championship distributes a multi-million-dollar pool across the top clubs, with the winning club receiving $7 million.
+The Club Championship is the umbrella standing that rewards multi-game club performance across the seven weeks: each Game Championship awards points to clubs based on finish, first through eighth, and those points stack toward the final leaderboard.
+Individual Game Championships carry their own dedicated prize pools, awarded per tournament: PUBG Mobile, the Mobile Legends Mid Season Cup, and Honor of Kings sit at the top tier, while Counter-Strike 2, Valorant, Dota 2, Apex Legends, PUBG: Battlegrounds, Rainbow Six Siege, Call of Duty: Black Ops 7, League of Legends, and CrossFire each carry around $2 million.
+The remainder funds Club and Player Awards, including per-tournament MVPs and the Jafonso Award, given to a player or club that wins a Game Championship after advancing from a Last Chance Qualifier.
+Reported totals for the overall pool and the Club Championship distribution vary between the official figures and community trackers, so treat the tier structure as firm and the headline totals as approximate.

-More than 2,000 players from over 200 clubs and 100 countries will compete.
-Each game retains its own competitive format, with most tournaments running double-elimination playoff brackets after group or seeding stages.
+More than 2,000 players from over 200 clubs and 100 countries compete.
+Each game keeps its own competitive format, with most tournaments running group or seeding stages into double-elimination or single-elimination playoffs.

 Club Championship standings: today's snapshot